antranapp/SwiftUIMindBlowing/README.md

 ## Open and Community-driven

-As SwiftUI is quite new and is still evolving very fast, I would welcome everyone to join me to make the app more useful to the community.
-PRs/New ideas are welcome.
+As SwiftUI is new and is still evolving very fast, I would welcome everyone to join me to make the app more useful to the community.
+PRs/New ideas are warmly welcome.

 👉 Currently, I need some help to design a logo and a banner for the repo, if you have some basic design knowledge, please don't hesitate to contact me.